Learn how to hang string lights outside using stainless wire for support. With these tips, you can create an outdoor oasis in no time!

 Making a plan was definitely the slowest part of the whole project for me – ha!
 There are four major considerations:

-- Make sure you have power (a plug or an extension cord) at the start.
+1. Make sure you have power source (an electrical outlet plug or an extension cord) at the start to plug in your light cord.

-- Design the look you want for your yard or covered patio.
-The lights can be strung in neat, straight lines, zig zag across the middle, straight around the perimeter, centralized around a point like a circus tent, or randomly for a whimsical look.
+3. Design the look you want for your yard or covered patio.
+The lights can be strung in neat, straight lines, zigzag across the middle, straight around the perimeter, centralized around a point like a circus tent, or randomly for a whimsical look.

-- Find natural supports or sturdy places to attach the wires at least 9′ off the ground.
-Healthy trees, a solid spot on your house or patio, or a post secured by concrete will work.
+4. Find natural supports or sturdy places to attach the wires at least 9′ off the ground.
+Healthy trees, a solid spot on your house or patio, a gazebo roof, or a post secured by cement will work.
 It needs to be able to hold an eye hook screw securely.
+(For more ideas on how to hang lights if you don’t have trees in the right places, see this post.)

 We decided to hang ours in two groupings: one over the larger clearing, which we will use as a game area, and one of the smaller clearing for dining.
 Each grouping comes to a single peak on one side and spreads out to four other points on the other side.